wp-plugins/event-calendar-newsletter/readme.txt

 3. HTML output is displayed in addition to the formatted output.

 == Changelog ==

+= 1.2 =
+* Fix formatting of free event cost
+* Added ecn_admin_capability filter to modify who has access to the events calendar screen

 = 1.1 =
 * Minor fixes